Private, In-Home Tutoring in Amherst, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Amherst students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Amherst, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Amherst area is very culturally diverse, with more than 25 languages being spoken by students in the district.
 The Amherst-Pelham Regional Public Schools consist of six schools and about 4,000 students.
 There are four elementary schools (K-6), a middle school (grades 7-8), and a high school.
 Amherst’s vision is for all of its students to have success in all aspects of their being in a global society.
 The 21st century education that the district provides involves students using critical thinking skills, engaging in problem solving, excelling with technology, and learning about diverse cultures.